cognitedata/neat/docs/tutorials/data-modeling-lifecycle/part-3-extending-enterprise-model.md

 Instead, Svein Harald suggests that they extend the enterprise model with the relevant part of the forecast solution model.
 He explains that even though this will be a slightly slower process as more clarification and discussion will likely be required.
-It is exactly this clarification and discussion that breaks down the silos in the organization and aligns the departments to obtain a shared understanding of the data and the models.
+It is exactly this clarification and discussion that breaks down the silos in the organization and aligns the departments to get a shared understanding of the data and the models.
 Olav understands the point and eagerly agrees to work with Svein Harald to extend the enterprise model.

 ## How to Extend the Enterprise Model?

 When extending the Enterprise model, it is important to try to avoid doing changes that will require changes in the solution models and use cases that are built on top of the enterprise model.
 In `Acme Corporation`, there are already 10 solution models powering 25 use cases that are built on top of the enterprise model.
-If the Enterprise model changes such that these must be updated, it will be very costly for the organization.
+If the enterprise model changes such that these must be updated, it will be very costly for the organization.

 **NEAT** provides three ways to extend any data model depending on the impact of the changes: